LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** 0.0

 **Description:** The follow-up instant threshold in grams per second.
-Measured site-level emissions must be above the follow-up threshold before a candidate site becomes immediately available for flagging.
-If _follow_up.instant_threshold_type_ is "absolute", the numeric value indicates the follow-up threshold in grams per second.
-If "relative", the numeric value is passed to a function that calculates the emission rate that corresponds to a desired proportion of total emissions for a given leak size distribution.
-The function estimates the MDL needed to find the top X percent of sources for a given leak size distribution.
-For example, given a proportion of 0.01 and a leak-size distribution, this function will return an estimate of the follow-up threshold that will ensure that all leaks in the top 1% of leak sizes are found.
+Measured site-level emissions must be above this threshold if the site is to be immediately be flagged for follow-ups, instead of being added to the pool of candidate flagged sites.

 **Notes on acquisition:** No data acquisition required.

+**Notes of caution:** The instant threshold should be set above the [follow-up threshold](#threshold), as this is the minimum emission rate that a site must reach to be flagged.

-**Notes of caution:** Follow-up thresholds are explored in detail in Fox et al. 2021\.
+Follow-up thresholds are explored in detail in Fox et al. 2021\.
 Choosing follow-up rules is complex and work practices should be developed following extensive analysis of different scenarios.
 It is important to understand how follow-up thresholds and follow-up ratios interact, especially if both are to be used in the same program.
 Note that follow-up thresholds are similar to minimum detection limits but that the former is checked against the measured emission rate (which is a function of quantification error) while the latter is checked against the true emission rate.

 #### &lt;interaction_priority&gt;